markusn/coveralls-erl/README.md

 Erlang module to convert and send cover data to coveralls.

 ## Example usage: rebar and Travis CI
-In order to use coveralls-erl + Travis CI in your project you will need to add the following lines to your `rebar.config.script`t:
+In order to use coveralls-erl + Travis CI in your project you will need to add the following lines to your `rebar.config.script`:
 ```erlang
 case os:getenv("TRAVIS_JOB_ID") of
   false -> CONFIG;